When Someone You Love Is Hurting Themselves

 ❌ Don't Demand They Stop Immediately

 For many people, self-harm has been a coping mechanism for months or years.
-Demanding they quit cold turkey without addressing the underlying pain is like taking away a life jacket without offering a boat.
+Demanding they quit cold turkey without helping them develop healthier coping tools and emotional support is like taking away a life jacket without offering a boat.

 What TO Do: Showing Up the Right Way